-Killer whales migrate but do not have a specific breeding ground.
-Orcas move to different areas to give birth.
+Killer whales migrate but do not have a specific breeding ground but move to different areas to give birth.
 The gestation period of a killer whale is between 15-18 months.
-As the gestation period is long, this would overlap with their feeding season.
-Due to this, orcas will give birth at their feeding grounds.
+As the gestation period is long, this overlaps with their feeding season.
+Due to this, they will give birth at their feeding grounds.

 Blue and humpback whales have a similar gestation period of 11-12 months.
-This allows them to give birth in the same warm areas where they mate, giving birth in the same place as they became pregnant.
+This allows them to give birth in the same warm areas where they mate.

 These migratory patterns give their newborn calves a warm and secure environment.
 They can give birth to their calves in the same area each year, making it easier than dealing with births scattered throughout their feeding grounds.

 Where Do Whales Migrate?

 Humpback whales typically feed in Alaska during the summer before moving to Hawaii’s warmer climates in the winter months.

 The gray whale is another whale species that migrate north each spring.
 They feast on food sources by migrating north, growing fast in the Arctic’s rich feeding waters.

 Gray whales also migrate south each fall to mate and give birth in lagoons on Mexico’s Baja Peninsula.
 They can be seen following this migration pattern every year.

 Blue whales in the Pacific migrate from California to the warmer weather of Mexico and Costa Rica.

 North Atlantic right whales move between the cold waters of the Northeastern U.S. and Canada to the warmer waters of Carolina, Georgia, and Florida.